How Much Does It Cost To Install Or Replace A Sump Pump?

-- Available Drainage System – If you have to dig a drainage system or update an existing one, this could be the most expensive part of the process.
-“It's a big job that involves removing a 24-in.-wide swath of concrete and soil from the inside perimeter of the basement, adding gravel, drain tiles and a basin and replacing the concrete... for $2,500–$5,000.
+- Available Drainage System – Digging or updating an existing drainage system costs $4,000 to $12,000.
+It involves removing a 24-in.-wide swath of concrete and soil from the inside perimeter of the basement, adding gravel, drain tiles and a basin and replacing the concrete.
 The higher the amount of water you need your pump to get rid of, the wider the drainage pipes must be.

 - Quality of Your Existing Sump Basin – Is it a plastic one or just a hole dug in the basement?
 It should look like a large trashcan and be made of heavy plastic.
 Choose one that won’t flex or collapse.
 They cost about $23 for a 17” basin and $30 for a 30” one.
 A heavy-duty tall basin costs about $60.